 Be the first to see new listings as soon as they hit the market!

-Every investor has an investment strategy based upon their specific investment goals.
-The investment tips below will help Arizona real estate investors fine tune their plan.
+Every investor has an investment strategy based on their specific investment goals.
+The investment tips below will help Arizona real estate investors fine-tune their plan.
 There are incredible values for foreclosed homes for sale in Phoenix, Chandler, Gilbert, Mesa, Scottsdale, Tempe and Queen Creek AZ.
 The 1% rule of rental income to purchase price may be possible!
 Investment money is easier and cheaper to come by and positive cash flow with 20-25% down payment investor loan is very doable.

 Investors are not cleaning up as they have been.
 Current market statistics show there are fewer foreclosures and short sales.
 But there is a ready market for fix and flip homes that have been repaired, remodeled and modernized.
 In-fill and close in fix and flip properties are in high demand by those buyers who prefer to live close-in urban areas rather than drive to outlying housing tracts.